 Career Advice #5: Your Efforts Will Pay Off!

-Not only will you make your job more satisfying for yourself, your contributions will be recognized by upper management.
+Not only will it improve your job satisfaction, your contributions will be recognized by upper management.

 YOU will start building a track record (aka reputation) of being innovative and coming up with solutions to improve things.
 Others will look to YOU and your leadership to problem-solve future issues…you know, ones where people might be “doing it wrong.”
 And soon enough it will be YOU motivating others with your solutions, success stories and career advice.